JuliaPy/SymPy.jl/README.md

 plot(x^2 - 2x - 2, -3, 3)
 ```

-Will create a plot.

-SymPy provides a few plotting functions in addition to
+`SymPy` provides a few plotting functions in addition to
 `matplotlib`.
 The following are exported `plot_implicit`,
 `plot_parametric`, `plot3d`, `plot3d_parametric_line`,
 `plot3d_parametric_surface`.
 (When using `IJulia`, the `PyPlot`